yevheniimoroziuk/openregistry.lots.loki/docs/source/tutorial.rst

    :language: javascript

 And again we have `201 Created` response code, `Location` header and body with extra `id`, `lotID`, and `dateModified` properties.
-For lot to be dissolved you have to specify `pending.dissolution` status.
-After some check would have been done, lot status will be switched to `dissolved` automatically.

 Let's check what lot registry contains: